basvanwesting/genetic-algorithm/README.md

 Terminology:
 * Population: a population has `population_size` number of individuals (called chromosomes).
 * Chromosome: a chromosome has `genes_size` number of genes
+* Allele: alleles are the possible values of the genes
 * Gene: a gene is a combination of position in the chromosome and value of the gene (allele)
-* Allele: alleles are the possible values of the genes
+* Genes: storage trait of the genes for a chromosome
-* Genotype: holds the `genes_size` and alleles and knows how to generate and mutate chromosomes efficiently
+* Genotype: holds the `genes_size` and alleles and knows how to generate, mutate and crossover chromosomes efficiently
 * Fitness: knows how to determine the fitness of a chromosome

 All multithreading mechanisms are implemented using